Tourism statistics - intra-EU tourism flows

 Three types of tourism flows can be distinguished: domestic tourism (persons making tourism trips within their country of residence), outbound tourism and inbound tourism.
 Until recently, the main source for European statistics on inbound tourism was statistics on arrivals and nights spent by non-residents at tourist accommodation establishments.

-This article re-uses existing information on outbound trips made by residents of the EU to estimate inbound tourism flows within the EU.
+Existing information on outbound trips made by residents of the EU to estimate inbound tourism flows within the EU has been re-used for this article.
 The methodological approach is based on the simple fact that an outbound flow for one country represents an inbound flow for the country visited.
 When all outbound trips made by Europeans to a given country (as their main destination) are combined, an estimate of the intra-EU inbound tourism flows into this country can be obtained.
 The aim of this last article in the online publication Tourism trips of Europeans is mainly to briefly outline the potential offered by using partner countries' data to produce previously unavailable information, rather than to draw a comprehensive picture of inbound tourism.

 - 1 Main statistical findings